April 11, 2017 – Senate Bill 5177, which requires long-term care workers be trained to recognize hearing loss, passed the House unanimously!

 - House Bill 1264 – Medicaid hearing aid coverage

-- SB 5179 – Covers hearing aids for public employee plans and Medicaid.
+- SB 5179 – Covers adult hearing aids under public employee plans and Medicaid.

 - SB 5177 – Requires hearing loss recognition training for LTC workers.